Laguna del Maule (volcano): Geography and structure

 Past glaciation of this part of the Andes left traces in adjacent valleys, such as their U-shaped or trench-shaped outline.
 The older volcanics of Laguna del Maule have been disproportionately eroded by glacial action.
 Slopes around Laguna del Maule lake are covered by colluvium (Note: Sediment deposits at the foot of slopes, which form when material is transported by gravity or non-channeled movements.) including talus.

 The Laguna del Maule lake lies on the crest of the Andes, within a depression with a diameter of 20 km.
 The lake has a depth of 50 m and covers a surface of 54 km2; the surface is at an altitude of 2160 m.
 The name of the volcanic field comes from the lake, which contains several islets.
 On the lakefloor are slump scars, pits that may be pockmarks, and a basin in the northern lake sector that may be the crater of an early Holocene Plinian eruption.
 Terraces around the lake indicate that water levels have fluctuated in the past; an eruption dated between 19,000 ± 700 and 23,300 ± 400 years ago dammed the lake 200 m higher than its present level.
 When the dam broke 9,400 years ago, a lake outburst flood occurred that released 12 km3 of water and left traces, such as scour, in the down-valley gorge.
-Benches and beach bars developed on the lake, which has left a shoreline around Laguna del Maule lake.
+Benches and beach bars developed during this lake level rise, which has left a shoreline around Laguna del Maule lake.
+Other raised shorelines may be due to deformation of the volcanic edifice.
 The lake is regulated by a dam at the outlet; it was built in 1950 and completed in 1957 and caused a slight expansion of the lake's area.
 Laguna del Maule is Chile's fourth-largest reservoir with a capacity of 0.850 km3.
 Additionally, tephra fallout such as from the 1932 Quizapu eruption has impacted the lake through the Holocene and affected life in the lake waters.

-Besides Laguna del Maule, other lakes in the field are Laguna El Piojo on the Chilean side in the southwest sector of the field, Laguna Cari Launa on the Chilean side in the northeastern sector of the field, and Laguna Fea in the south at 2492 m elevation and Laguna Negra lake both on the Argentine side.
+Besides Laguna del Maule, there are other lakes in the field, on both its Chilean and Argentine side.
+Laguna Sin Puerto is in the northwest sector of the field, while Laguna Turbia and Laguna El Piojo are in the southwest sector of the field, Laguna Cari Launa in the northeastern sector of the field, and Laguna Fea in the south at 2492 m elevation and Laguna Negra lake both on the Argentine side.
 Laguna Fea is dammed by a pumice dam and currently lacks an outlet.
 The Laguna Sin Salida ("lake without exit"; so named because it lacks a river running out of it) is in the northeastern sector of the volcanic field and it formed within a glacial cirque.
 The Andean drainage divide runs across the volcanic field; most of it lies west of the divide and drains into the Maule River, partially through its tributary Melado.
 The Maule river originates in the field and the Pehuenche and Barrancas Rivers have their headwaters in the volcanic field as well.